GeorgeSchiro/GoPcBackup/README.md

 <b>GoPC Backup</b> is not limited to virtual machines.
 It can also backup and cleanup files on any Windows PC.

 During a crisis, scrambling to assemble pieces of backups to restore can be harrowing.
 Having everything in one place really makes more sense.
 Have you heard about backups that were never tested until a system crash?
-Have you ever worried that your backup may fail to restore when you need it?
+Have you ever worried your backup may fail to restore when you need it?

 For these reasons <b>GoPC Backup</b> does full backups rather than incremental backups and it uses common ZIP files that can be verified anytime simply by opening them and browsing their contents.
 Any ZIP file software can browse and restore your backups.
-This means that you can easily restore individual files or all of them.
+This means you can easily restore individual files or all of them.

 <b>GoPC Backup</b> creates date-named ZIP files.
 That way you can keep and review previous versions of your files as an archive.